Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 07: Tree Breadth First Search.md

 printLevelOrder(root)
 ````
-- The time complexity of the above algorithm is `O(N)`, where `‘N’` is the total number of nodes in the tree.
+- The time complexity of the above algorithm is `O(N)`, where `N` is the total number of nodes in the tree.
 This is due to the fact that we traverse each node once.
 - The space complexity of the above algorithm will be `O(N)`, which is required for the queue.
 Since we can have a maximum of `N/2`nodes at any level (this could happen only at the lowest level), therefore we will need `O(N)` space to store them in the queue.

 ## 🌟 Connect All Level Order Siblings (medium)